sahargavriely/nooneissafe/README.md

     5.2.
 Write a JSON object to the file you just created with the following:

-        5.2.1 `message` - email text content.
+        {
+          "message": "email text content",

-        5.2.2 `password` - password which will be used to connect to the SMTP server.
+          "password": "password which will be used to connect to the SMTP server", "recipient_email": "recipient email address",

-        5.2.3 `recipient_email` - recipient email address.

-        5.2.4 `sender_email` - sender email address.

-        5.2.5 `smtp_server` - SMTP server name\ip.
+          "sender_email": "sender email address",
+          "smtp_server": "SMTP server name\ ip",

-        5.2.6 `ssl_port` - SSL port to connect to the SMTP server.

-        5.2.7 `username` - username which will be used to connect to the SMTP server.
+          "ssl_port": "SSL port to connect to the SMTP server", "username": "username which will be used to connect to the SMTP server" }

 4. Let the program run and do its magic: